Product Suggestions

 Step 3

-Visit https://github.com/alphascorp/Monterey-micropatcher and click Code button then Download ZIP link.
+Visit https://github.com/alphascorp/Monterey-micropatcher and click Code button, then Download ZIP link.

 The downloaded file should be automatically unpacked inside Downloads folder.